pjagiello01/Time-Series-Analysis/README.md

 # Time-Series-Analysis
-Notebook analysis.ipynb with main report is placed in notebooks directory.
-Helper methods used throughout the notebook are in src/utils.py and data used in our work in data directory.
+Notebook  with main report is here: notebooks/analysis.ipynb.
+Helper methods used throughout the notebook are in src/utils.py and data used in our work is in data/prices.csv